djolertrk/llvm-di-checker/README.md

 4) Generate the HTML page with the data about bugs

        $ $PATH_TO_DI_CHECKER_BUILD/di-checker.py ~/gdb-report-bugs.json gdb-report-bugs.html
-5) Please take a look at the example of the ``gdb-report-bugs.html`` at: https://djolertrk.github.io/di-checker-html-report-example/
+5) Please take a look at the example of the ``gdb-report-bugs.html`` at: https://djolertrk.github.io/di-checker-html-report-example/ (NOTE: After applying https://reviews.llvm.org/D81939 and https://reviews.llvm.org/D8075 the 'Number of cases found' for the Dead Argument Elimination Pass went from 561 to 0.)

 6) A particular case could be examined by using the ``-fenable-di-checker`` option only on the file where the bug occured (so we can see the instruction(s) that caused the problem)